Skip to main content Skip to main navigation

 Scope and Contents

 Additonally, there is one oversize deed between Abraham Willett and Rem Rapalye for property in the vicinity of Front Street, Ferry Street, and Jacob Street (Manhattan, near the Brooklyn Bridge landing), dated 1767.
-The deed is located in Oversize Box 23.
+And one "Genealogy of the Ryerson Family" arranged as a windmill by Garrett V. S. Ryerson, dated 1949.
+These two oversize items are located in Oversize Box 23.

 Series 2: Ryerson family photographs, circa 1900 to 1920s